gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 In this case, there is no need to perform blue/green approach, and the process is almost similar to what we do now.
 The only difference, is deployment needs to be done on both current production and hot stand by (starting with the latter) to keep them in sync.
 Also, it is necessary to update the table at the top of this document with the new release versions.

+1. "Deployment to a specific live environment" section from`docs/sop/PROVISIONING_PRODUCTION.md` for the Hot stand-by
+2. "Deployment to a specific live environment" section from`docs/sop/PROVISIONING_PRODUCTION.md` for the Current Production